darwinderrr/psgc-sql/README.md

 # psgc-sql
 Generate SQL File from PSGC Excel File.
-This aims to easily parse the PSGC excel file for use in SQL-based addresses
+This aims to easily parse the PSGC excel file to be imported to an SQL database for use in web apps for addresses in the Philippines.

 # Requirements
 - [PhpSpreadsheet](https://phpspreadsheet.readthedocs.io/en/latest/#installation) (install via Composer)